Possible alignments at Mycenae, Greece

 the top hole.
 Drawing by E Dodwell, 1834 hanging in Mycenae Museum.

-Note also a cave-in/push-up at the triangular structure.
+Note also a cave-in at the triangular structure.

 - Another light into the tholos, by English Photo Co. in 1907